ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Experiments

-\joey{In contrast to ESVIO~\cite{liu2023esvio}, our method advances mainly in the pre-processing and mapping module.
+In contrast to ESVIO~\cite{liu2023esvio}, our method advances mainly in the pre-processing and mapping module.
 The proposed contour-point sampling method and the additionally introduced temporal-stereo operation significantly improve the mapping performance, which benefits the entire system.
 In addition, our better results justify that having the spatio-temporal-registration residual term incorporated into the back-end by ESVIO~\cite{liu2023esvio} does not bring obvious benefits to motion estimation while causing additional computational burden.
-This may explain why ESVIO~\cite{liu2023esvio} does not demonstrate a real-time performance on event data with VGA resolution.}
+This may explain why ESVIO~\cite{liu2023esvio} does not demonstrate a real-time performance on event data with VGA resolution.

-\joey{Compared with ESIO~\cite{chen2023esvio}, the only feature-based method in the table, our direct method makes better use of event data, circumventing the theoretical flaw of event-based feature matching.
+Compared with ESIO~\cite{chen2023esvio}, the only feature-based method in the table, our direct method makes better use of event data, circumventing the theoretical flaw of event-based feature matching.
 This advantage of direct methods over feature-based methods is obvious in the results for sequences collected in large-scale environments (\eg, \emph{DSEC} in Tab.~\ref{tab:ate_eval}).
 Notably, ESIO cannot operate properly on the \emph{TUM-VIE} dataset.
-We believe that one possible reason is that the smoothing effect on the gradient profile of the event representation, caused by the high spatial resolution of the camera, significantly hinders the detection and tracking of ARC*~\cite{Alzugaray18ral}, leading to the malfunction of the entire system. }
+We believe that one possible reason is that the smoothing effect on the gradient profile of the event representation, caused by the high spatial resolution of the camera, significantly hinders the detection and tracking of ARC*~\cite{Alzugaray18ral}, leading to the malfunction of the entire system.

-\joey{In comparison to~\cite{niu2024imu}, our better performance is mainly attributed to the proposed back-end.
+In comparison to~\cite{niu2024imu}, our better performance is mainly attributed to the proposed back-end.
 The better estimated IMU biases and linear velocities at recent poses facilitate camera pose tracking, thus leading to a notable improvement in tracking accuracy.
-An in-depth discussion on the benefit brought by the back-end is given in Sec.~\ref{subsubsec:Ablation study Back-end}.}
+An in-depth discussion on the benefit brought by the back-end is given in Sec.~\ref{subsubsec:Ablation study Back-end}.
 Finally, ES-PTAM~\cite{Ghosh24eccvw} performs exceptionally well in small-scale environments and those with repetitive textures, attributing it to the precise depth results via its multi-view stereo mapping method.
 However, thanks to the effective utilization of IMU data in the back-end, our system significantly outperforms ES-PTAM in large-scale scenarios while being on par in small-scale environments.